Fall Cooking Classes at Oryana

 Cancellation Policy: No refunds or credits will be given for a cancellation made less than 24 hours before the class.
 Oryana will refund your payment, in full, for cancellations made up to 24 hours before the class.

 Children: Children 12 and older may register for a class if accompanied by a parent or guardian.
 (Both child and parent will need to pay for the class.)
 Please do not bring your young children to a class.
+Teens 16 and older are eligible to sign up for classes.

 Our Culinary Instructors